TheExploiterBoy/RobloxScripts/ReadMe.md

 ### Update V1
 ```
 Added: Arsenal - 91% Working (Almost Tested all the script)
-Added: DOORS - 100% Working (Has Been Tested but if its not working then the update made it not work)
+Added: DOORS - 100% Working (Has Been Tested but if its not working then the update for the game made it not work)
 Added: Michael Zombie - 100% (Has been tested but if it did not work then the update for the game made it not work)
 Added: Robeats - 100% Working (Has been tested)
 Added: Animal Simulator - (Has not been tested)
 ```
 ### Update V1.1
 ```
+Added: MM2 - 99% (Almost Tested all the Script)
 Added: Evade - (Has not been tested)
 Added: KAT - 100% Working (Has been tested)
 ```